jruels/e2e-automation/labs/gh-actions-eks/index.md

 2. **Clone Repository using VS Code GUI**:
    - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open Command Palette
    - Type `Git: Clone` and select it
-   - Enter your repository URL: `https://github.com/YOUR-USERNAME/e2e-automation.git`
+   - Enter your repository URL: `https://github.com/YOUR-USERNAME/gh-actions-eks.git`
    - Choose a local folder to clone into
    - Click "Open" when VS Code asks to open the cloned repository

-### Create Lab Directory Structure

-1. **Create Directories using VS Code Explorer**:
-   - In the Explorer panel (left sidebar), right-click in the empty space
-   - Select "New Folder" and create: `labs`
-   - Right-click on `labs` folder → "New Folder" → `gh-actions-eks`
-   - Right-click on `gh-actions-eks` folder → "New Folder" → `main`
-   - Right-click in the root directory → "New Folder" → `.github`
-   - Right-click on `.github` folder → "New Folder" → `workflows`

 ### Create Feature Branch using VS Code

-1. **Create Branch using VS Code GUI**:
+1. **Create a Branch using VS Code GUI**:
    - Look at the bottom-left status bar for the current branch name (likely "main")
    - Click on the branch name in the status bar
    - Select "Create new branch..."